The dos and don’ts of out of office messages + 10 examples

 What to not include in out of office emails

-Below are some OOO email templates that should NOT be used:
+Below are some OOO email templates that should not be used:

-I appreciate you trying to reach me, unfortunately – I am out of office sunbathing.
+I appreciate you trying to reach me, but unfortunately – I am out of the office sunbathing.
 I will be back at [date].
 It will probably take me two additional days to get used to my office and dig through hundreds of new urgent emails before I get back to you.

 I will be out of the office for the rest of the day without access to email.
 If this is an emergency, please call emergency services.